dionis1030/nomad-consul-microservices-demo/README.md

 cd ..
 ```

 Be sure to note the AMI ID of your new AMI.
 You will need to enter this in your Terraform variables in Step 5.
+If you generated this in a region other than us-east-1, then be sure to set the region variable in Step 5.

 ## Step 3: Create an AWS EC2 Key Pair (if needed)
 You need to use one of your AWS EC2 key pairs or [create](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html#having-EC2-create-your-key-pair) a new one.
-Please download your private key and copy it to the aws directory to make connecting to your EC2 instances easier.
+Please download your private key and copy it to the aws directory to make connecting to your EC2 instances easier in Step 7.

 ## Step 4: Set Up and Configure Terraform Enterprise
 1. If you do not already have a Terraform Enterprise (TFE) account, self-register for an evaluation at https://app.terraform.io/account/new.